Do you have a story, a song, a poem, that only you can tell? Do you love to travel places by reading? You’re in the right place.

 We’re a free library, open 24/7, here to support your reading and writing dreams.
 At Narrative you can find compelling, invigorating, and inspiring literature available for free, every day.
 All you need is an Internet connection.
-We at Narrative believe in the power and might of great writing.
-We want to help bring amazing literature–the classics and contemporary works alike–to you and your classroom, and we want to help support your teachers too.
+We believe in the power and might of great writing.
+We want to help bring amazing literature–the classics and contemporary works alike–to you and your classroom.

 Looking for more?
 We have curated reading lists of literature, writing advice, and other creative fodder from the Narrative Library, as well as our video tutorials page, where Narrative cofounder/editor Carol Edgarian will enlighten the practicing writer, would-be writer, and anyone who wants to be a better writer, with essential and practical tools.
-We filmed and produced five short tutorials, each covering a basic aspect of the writing process—from choosing an idea to crafting a scene to revising and submitting—and Edgarian, a New York Times–bestselling author, offers some expert, behind-the-scenes advice.
+Our five short tutorials, each cover a basic aspect of the writing process—from choosing an idea to crafting a scene to revising and submitting—and Edgarian, a New York Times–bestselling author, offers some expert, behind-the-scenes advice.
 Be sure to check them out!

 Happy reading, and happy writing!